ZenProjects/Zabbix-PHP-Module/README.md

 This directory contains a [Zabbix Loadable module](https://www.zabbix.com/documentation/3.2/manual/config/items/loadablemodules), which extends functionality of Zabbix Agent/Server/Proxy.

-this module is loading PHP interpreter inside Zabbix Server/Proxy/Agent address space.
+This module add the ability to load PHP interpreter inside Zabbix Server/Proxy/Agent address space.

 Is based on my precedente work https://www.zabbix.com/forum/showthread.php?t=8305 to add the possibility to call script inside the zabbix engine.
 At this epoc i'have exchanged with Alexei Vladishev to add the possibility of loadable module...
 Now is done !